Dineshjeeva/koinbx-crypto-webapp/README.md

 Styling and layout handled with MUI's built-in props and system.

+🧩 Color Management (colors.ts)
+A centralized color management file (colors.ts) is used across the project for consistency in color usage and easy theming. src/utils/colors.ts

 📊 Chart.js (via react-chartjs-2)
 Used for rendering sparkline-style line charts inside the trading table.